fpereiro/cicek/README.md

 ## License

-aStack is written by Federico Pereiro (fpereiro@gmail.com) and released into the public domain.
+cicek is written by Federico Pereiro (fpereiro@gmail.com) and released into the public domain.